Back to Posts

 Why: Modulates high‑affinity choline uptake; development for MDD/GAD was discontinued and robust human anxiolytic RCTs are lacking [Ref 26].

-• Phenibut: High risk of tolerance, dependence, and withdrawal—avoid routine use; never mix with alcohol/benzodiazepines [Ref 22], [Ref 23].
+• Phenibut: High risk of tolerance, dependence, and withdrawal—avoid routine use; never mix with alcohol or benzodiazepines [Ref 22], [Ref 23].

-• Pregnancy, thyroid, kidney issues, bipolar disorder: Seek medical guidance before using adaptogens/minerals or racetams [Ref 5], [Ref 11].
+• Pregnancy, Thyroid/Kidney Issues, & Bipolar Disorder: Seek medical guidance before using adaptogens, heavy minerals, or racetams [Ref 5], [Ref 11].

 Build a calm‑first stack tailored to your day with fast local delivery and express international shipping.